Top 16 Tallest Cricketers in the History | 2019 UpdatesPosted By: Bill Russell | January 19, 2019

 Sulieman Jamaal Benn is a West Indian left-arm spin bowler who plays international cricket for the West Indies and first-class cricket for Barbados.
 Benn has represented West Indies in 17 tests and 25 ODIs.
 He also played 17 T20 matches for west indies.
 Sulieman is one of the tallest guys who played international cricket. with Height of 201 cm, he is the 8th Tallest Cricketer in history.
 Besides, he also deserves this place for being the tallest spin bowler in history.

 Hight: 6.7″ (201 cm)

-Jason Omar Holder is a Barbadian cricketer.
+Jason Omar Holder is a Barbadian All Rounder.
 His height is 6 ft 7 inches.
 Holder made his ODI debut for the West Indies against Australia in January 2013.
 Just a couple of days after making his international debut, Holder was signed up by the MSD’s Chennai Super Kings in the IPL auction, at his base price of $20,000.
 Holder also made his T20I debut against New Zealand on 15th January 2014.

 10. Tom Moody [Australia]